Larsvanderlaan/causalGLM-depreciated-/README.md

 Any confusion?
 Questions?
 Don't know which method to use?
 None of the methods handle your problem?
 Need a custom/specialized method?

 Just send me a message.
-I would be happy to develop and implement a new method to add to this package.
+I would enjoy connecting with you and be happy to develop and implement a new method to add to this package.

 ## References: